stennety/mywebsite/_posts/2017-09-15-software-engineering-principles.md

 **SOLID:** Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion. [source](http://williamdurand.fr/2013/07/30/from-stupid-to-solid-code/)

+**ACID:** Atomicity, Consistency, Isolation, Durability.
+A set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc. [source](https://en.wikipedia.org/wiki/ACID).

 **Dependency Inversion Principle (aka Inversion of Control)**

 **Principle of Least Privilege:** Software shouldn't be executed with more authority than it needs to get its job done.